Courts fall silent as mark of respect for the Queen

 Before observing the silence, the Common Serjeant, Judge Richard Marks KC said it was a “profoundly sad occasion”.

-“I’m sure we all send out very deepest condolences to members of the royal family.”
+“I’m sure we all send our very deepest condolences to members of the royal family.”

 Some Old Bailey judges, who gathered in the hall, wore “mourning bands” with dark lines around their necks instead of their usual collars.